toverainc/willow-docs/docs/what-willow-is.md

 Willow itself is not a complete and direct replacement for Amazon Echo/Google Home.
 Willow has a fairly limited focus:

-- Support wake word to start recording.
+- Support wake word to start capturing speech.
 - Use VAD to know when you stop talking.
-- Get the cleanest, highest quality audio possible.
+- Get the cleanest and highest quality audio possible.
 - Do something useful with the audio (stream to a server for speech to text or use local command recognition).
 - Send the output text to something to do actually do something.
-- Display the command results (and in the future) play back any audio that comes back from the command server (such as text to speech output).
-- Provide an interface for feedback via the LCD display and speaker output.
+- Depending on configuration either play success/failure tone or speak output with TTS from WIS.
+- Show speech transcript and command status on display.

 That's it!

-See the [Home Assistant](features/Home-Assistant.md) section for more details on what really does the heavy lifting here.

 ## The Future (in no particular order)

-### Multiple Languages

-Willow supports UTF characters and our Willow Inference Server supports all the languages of Whisper.
-We have some polishing to do here but it is coming very soon.
-For the interface language on device we're looking for translation help!

 ### Performance Improvements